Tuesday, 4 October 2016

 October 1st

-Some of the obvious questions - was this an unprovoked attack and how severe it was - have been answered with the release of official documents.
-According to the judgement, the gravity of the offending is 'unquestionable and inescapable'.
-It was a case of 'fairly serious' street violence.
+Some of the obvious questions – was this an unprovoked attack and how severe it was – have been answered with the release of official documents.
+According to the judgement, the gravity of the offending is "unquestionable and inescapable".
+It was a case of "fairly serious" street violence.
 Filipo's attack on one of the men involved punching and stomping which rendered the man unconscious.
 The charge for this was injuring with reckless disregard.
-The two charges of male assaults female were 'more in the nature of pushing and shoving'.
+The two charges of male assaults female were "more in the nature of pushing and shoving".
 The victims indicated that the offending had a serious effect on them.

-There are questions that remain unanswered.
-Why wasn't Fliipo tried in the Youth Court?
-If the male assaults female charges were in the nature of 'pushing and shoving', why did Newshub report them as a punch to the jaw and throat severe enough to require plastic surgery on one and threaten the singing career of the other?
 Was the judge wrong about the nature of the offence?
 Were the victims talking up their injuries and how they were caused for their own reasons?
 Or did Newshub whip it up for their own reasons?
 Why did it take so long for the case to be publicised?
-Who approached who - i.e. did the victims approach TV3 with it or the other way round?
+Who approached who – i.e. did the victims approach TV3 with it or the other way round?

 I think the judge was right to say that imprisonment was not warranted.
 Having made that decision he then needed to consider the effects on Filipo of a conviction.
 In deciding to discharge without conviction he was influenced by several factors including Filipo's youth, his remorse, preparedness to pay reparations and enter restorative justice (refused by his victims) and his previous good character.